North Canyon Bone Density Imaging

 Bone mineral density (BMD) is the amount of mineral matter per square centimeter of bone used as an indirect indicator of osteoporosis and risk of fracture.
 Quantitative Computed Tomography (QCT) Densitometry is a method to measure bone mass.

-A bone desity scan is a painless, non-invasive low-dose x-ray which checks an area of the body (such as the hip, hand, or foot) for signs of mineral loss and bone thinning.
+A bone density scan is a painless, non-invasive low-dose x-ray that checks an area of the body (such as the hip, hand, or foot) for signs of mineral loss and bone thinning.
 Those measurements are compared to a database of normal individuals of your same age, sex, and race to determine whether you have lost bone density.